ChammyIRL’s Five Favourite Games

 Recently I wrote a post about my five favourite games so I thought it would be a fun idea to invite my wife over to talk about hers.
 Chammy has been gaming just as long as I have and we have enjoyed many games together, such as MMORPGs.
-Her tastes tend to be quite the opposite to mine, with her avoiding JRPGs like the plague and having a flair for rhythm games that I can’t quite compete with.
+Her tastes tend to be quite the opposite of mine, with her avoiding JRPGs like the plague and having a flair for rhythm games that I can’t quite compete with.
 With that said here are Chammy’s five favourite games.

 My Gaming History